Fuyuki0312/Comparing-models-in-handwritten-digits-classification/README.md

 ## 5. Demonstration
-- A demonstration of the CNNtention model (45x70) from scratch is produced at HuggingFace Space: [[CNNtention-Gradio-demo](https://huggingface.co/spaces/Fuyuki0312/CNNtention-in-handwritten-digit-classification)]
+- A demonstration of the CNNtention model (45x70) from scratch is produced at Hugging Face Space: [[CNNtention-Gradio-demo](https://huggingface.co/spaces/Fuyuki0312/CNNtention-in-handwritten-digit-classification)]
 - Or for the ResNet18 model: [[ResNet18-Gradio-demo](https://huggingface.co/spaces/Fuyuki0312/ResNet18-in-handwritten-digit-classification)]
 - The Space may need a few seconds to restart if inactive.
 - Note: Input image's background color should be white by default.